Slender harvest mouse

-The slender harvest mouse(Reithrodontomys gracilis) is a species of rodent in the family Cricetidae.
-A small mouse-like rodent distributed throughout a portion Central America.
+The slender harvest mouse (Reithrodontomys gracilis) is a species of rodent in the family Cricetidae.
+It is small and mouse-like and is distributed throughout a portion of Central America.

 Description

 The slender harvest mouse has short pale pelage.
 Upper areas and back appearing somewhat darker than their under sides which vary from a pinkish cinnamon color to tawny, orange, or white.
 Ears are brown or black with little pelage.
 The coloration of the feet may vary seasonally and geographically.
 Their tails are slender and scaly with scattered hairs and may be bicolored to clove brown.

-Range and Habitat
+Range and habitat

 The slender harvest mouse can be found in Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, and Nicaragua.
 General distribution is in elevations from sea level to near 1,400 meters from southern Mexico in the Yucatán Peninsula to northwestern Costa Rica.
 Populations favor semiarid and arid areas with apparent ground cover, from tropical evergreen and deciduous forests to cactus covered desert areas.
 Never reported as common and no well published estimated of numbers.
 It is notable that this species is also somewhat scansorial, being found on cliffs, in trees, and among roots.